irmen/synthesizer/README.md

 On some systems, the portaudio system audio library seems to report a wrong default output audio device.
 In this case, you may get an ``IOError`` (describing the problem).
 You can also get another error (or no sound output at all, without any errors at all...)
-If this happens, you can configure the output audio device that should be used:
+If this happens, you can manually configure the output audio device that should be used:

 Either set the ``PY_SYNTHPLAYER_AUDIO_DEVICE`` environment variable to the correct device number,